-We are proud to be members of the American Kennel Club, America's Pet Registry Inc., American Cannine Association, and the Missouri Dept. of AG as well as a Licensed Missouri Business.
-We are also USDA Licensed and Inspected.
+We are proud to be members of the American Kennel Club, America's Pet Registry Inc., Continental Kennel Club, and the American Canine Association.
+We are also a Licensed Missouri Business.

 For your convenience, SHIPPING IS INCLUDED in the United States.
 You may reserve a puppy with a $300.00 non-refundable downpayment.
 Puppies are ready to go at 8 weeks old!

 For the first few